0xAyush/MicroVM/README.md

 |Memory counter|2 bytes|
 |Instruction Register|4 bytes|

-**Note**:Instruction register requires 4 bytes to store a 2 byte opcode and a 2 byte operand.
+**Note**: Instruction register requires 4 bytes to store a 2 byte opcode and a 2 byte operand.

 ## Flags
 Flags are boolean values which are set on/off based on certain conditions.